PortBlueSky/thread-puddle/README.md

 #### `exit`

-Forwards exit events that are emitted for a specific worker in the pool, addind the `threadId` as second argument.
+Forwards exit events that are emitted for a specific worker in the pool, adding the `threadId` as second argument.

 ## Debug